spym10111/FPLanalysis/README.md

 # Installation

 The program runs on Python 3.10 or higher.
+1. Windows users can download the .zip file directly from GitHub and run the FPL Analysis.exe located in the 'dist/FPL Analysis' directory.
+(This option doesn't require any Python versions.)

-1. Install from source on Linux
+2. Install from source on Linux
 ```bash
 $ git clone https://github.com/spym10111/FPLanalysis.git
 $ cd fplanalysis